The Oxford Symposium is the original conference for people with a broad interest in food. Held at St Catz in Oxford.

 Who We Are

-T he Oxford Symposium on Food & Cookery is an annual gathering of some 250 food-writers, culinary historians, chefs, scientists, archeologists, paleontologists, botanists and anyone else whose interest lies in the history and culture of food and cooking.
+The oldest-established and most respected of its kind, the Oxford Symposium on Food & Cookery is a network of food writers, historians, chefs, scientists, archeologists, paleontologists, botanists and anyone else with more than just an interest in food.

-As a Registered Charity with a remit to educate and inform, the organisation relies almost entirely on volunteer labour by our Board of Trustees assisted by our Registrar.
-We are a lively presence on Facebook, Twitter and Instagram and welcome involvement in the on-line discussions that continue throughout the year and influence the direction the organisation takes.
-Our podcasts, Ox Tales, are now available on free download, as are all past papers from 1981 to three years before the current date.
-Printed papers are available for purchase from Prospect Books at the Symposium or via the publisher one year after presentation, allowing the post-Symposium revisions and editing that ensure that the Symposium’s Proceedings remain a resource valued by academics and their students as well as those who share a common interest.
+As a Registered Charity with a remit to educate and inform, the organisation relies almost entirely on volunteer labour by its Board of Trustees.
+Discussions on Facebook, Twitter and Instagram continue throughout the year and influence the direction the organisation takes.
+Our podcasts, Ox Tales, are available on free download, as are all past papers from 1981 to three years before the current date.
+Printed papers are published one year after presentation, allowing the post-Symposium revisions and editing that ensure that the Symposium’s Proceedings represent an important resource valued by academics and their students as well as those who share a common interest.